Gpro654321/bostonhousing/Notes.md

 ```

 # add a requirements.txt file
+Be cautious with the version of python packages that are used

 # Create and clone a git repository
 A new repo can be created at github[github.com]